Ready to learn more about women's health?

 It’s important to know about any history of infertility (which could be related to PCOS or endometriosis, as mentioned above), gestational diabetes, gestational hypertension, pre-eclampsia or a history of miscarriages — especially if they were recurrent.

-You should ask about cardiovascular disease as well as its associated conditions (diabetes, hyperlipidemia and hypertension).
+You should also ask about cardiovascular disease and its associated conditions (diabetes, hyperlipidemia and hypertension).
 These conditions all can increase the risk of heart attack and stroke for your mom.
 If she had an early onset of heart disease, there might be a genetic cause that you and your doctor should be aware of.

 Familial hypercholesterolemia (or inherited high cholesterol) also can be passed from your mom and increase your risk of heart disease.
 People who have genetic high cholesterol typically need medication to help keep cholesterol in check, rather than simply adjusting their diet.